 The first includes articles that I occasionally publish on my blog and are available publicly.

-I write these posts with the main aim to rank high in Google and other search engines for a particular topic.
+I write these posts to rank high in Google and other search engines for a particular topic.
 For that reason, I have to follow specific rules and a structure, toning down my personal touch.
-Nonetheless, I believe in quality over quantity, and I pour a ton of value into these posts.
+Nonetheless, I believe in quality over quantity and pour a ton of value into these posts.
 It would be a pity for my subscribers to miss them.

 I try to niche down for these and pick evergreen keywords that people will search for years to come.
 Examples include: